lucperkins/colossus/README.md

-# Colossus — An example microservices architecture for Kubernetes powered by Bazel, Go, Java, Docker, and gRPC
+# Colossus — An example microservice architecture for Kubernetes powered by Bazel, Go, Java, Docker, and gRPC

 This is an example project that combines several cloud native technologies that I really like and have been meaning to get working in a meaningful way: